Sticky Toffee Pudding with Toffee Sauce and Homemade Vanilla Bean Gelato

 - Spoon warm toffee sauce generously over each pudding, letting it pool on the plate.

-- Place a scoop of vanilla bean gelato alongside the pudding and serve immediately.
+- Place a scoop of vanilla bean gelato on top of the pudding so it melts into the toffee sauce, and serve immediately.

 Notes